-In your efforts to prepare for the school year, don’t forget about insurance.
-While your child may be covered by your health insurance plan, it’s important to consider insurance for your college student’s possessions, apartment or dorm room, and the car he or she takes to school.
+Your child may be covered by your health insurance plan.
+Still, it’s important to consider insurance for your college student’s possessions, apartment or dorm room, and the car they take to school.

 Here’s what you need to know about insurance if your college student is…

 Suppose your child is living in on-campus housing.
 In that case, your homeowner’s insurance policy will likely extend to their belongings at college.

 There are some limits.
 Contents coverage is usually just 10 percent of the amount you have for home possessions.
 So, if your policy covers $10,000 in losses, only $1,000 worth of your student’s belongings are protected.

 Additionally, certain types of items may not be covered by your homeowner’s insurance policy.
 Double-check the coverage of things like sporting equipment, electronics, or designer jewelry.
 If these items aren’t covered, you might consider investing in a floater policy for those possessions specifically.

 Some parents spring for a dorm insurance policy to provide financial assistance should their child’s room get robbed.
 However, this may not be necessary for all students, Consumers Reports pointed out.

 The risk of theft varies depending on the college campus.
 Parents can check out specific statistics for their children’s college campuses on the FBI’s website.
 According to the latest National Center for Education Statistics data, crime on college campuses decreased slightly between 2017 and 2018.
 However, about half of all crime was attributed to burglaries.
 For every 10,000 students, there were about 9 burglaries that year.

 If the odds of your child’s dorm room being robbed are too high for your comfort, a dorm room insurance policy may be a good solution.